What is the difference between a hotel and a Bed & Breakfast?

 Most B&B's do not have vending machines but do offer free or honor system non-alcoholic drinks and snacks.
 Some B&Bs (outside of Hawaii) allow access to the refrigerator, and others have a separate guest refrigerator.
 Always ask the host before putting anything into the kitchen refrigerator or taking something from the kitchen.
 Some B&Bs allow you to bring your own liquor, beer or wine- but always ask if that is allowed.

-At Volcano Acres Ranch we have a small tea and coffee station in each guest room along with a small refrigerator and microwave.
-In each room is a basket filled with complimentary snacks like microwave popcorn and granola bars that you can enjoy in your room.
+At Volcano Acres Ranch we have a small tea and coffee station in each guest room along with a small refrigerator microwave and toaster oven.
 While you are welcome to bring your own wine, beer or liquor, we do ask that you drink responsibly and respect the other guests in the house.
 Hawaii B&B licensing prohibits guests from using the kitchen facilities (oven, range, refrigerator, and microwave).